 Hurricanes with sustained winds reaching nearly 200mph used to be an infrequent occurrence.
 It’s now not abnormal to have more than one such storm each season.
 These “superstorms” threaten the environment as much as they threaten the lives of those left in their path.
 Having a nuclear power plant take a direct hit from a monster hurricane could make Fukushima seem like a small disaster.
 Flipped over and flooded cars leak gasoline and other petroleum products and these poisons enter the water table.
 Mass evacuations drive prices up on everything and are costly to those having to leave designated target areas for storm landfall.

 Unending Fire Seasons

 Major and deadly fires seem to spring up on the West coast all the time.
 Entire communities have been lost, never to be rebuilt again.
-California has taken a big hit when it comes to the natural disaster known as forest fires.
-You are left little time to vacate your home and everything you own before its engulfed in flames.
+California has taken a big hit when it comes to natural disasters known as forest fires.
+You are left little time to vacate your home and everything you own before it’s engulfed in flames.
 It can leave you scrambling, not knowing how to house your family in a last-minute leave-or-die scenario.
-If you live in an area where there are wildfires, anything unexpected can happen especially during summer months.
+If you live in an area where there are wildfires, anything unexpected can happen especially during the summer months.